Read At the Edge of Miracles with voice, context, and method in the same frame.

 Prompt 4: Was Hume’s depth of skepticism perhaps justified given the unavailability of the objective tools of scrutiny at his time?

-Read the section as a small map: Prevalence of Superstition and Lack of Scientific Literacy and Extraordinary Claims Require Extraordinary Evidence should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: Prevalence of Superstition and Lack of Scientific Literacy and Extraordinary Claims Require Extraordinary Evidence should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

-Keep Prevalence of Superstition and Lack of Scientific Literacy distinct from Extraordinary Claims Require Extraordinary Evidence: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep Prevalence of Superstition and Lack of Scientific Literacy distinct from Extraordinary Claims Require Extraordinary Evidence: the page gets thinner when everything collapses into one respectful blur.

 Limited Investigative Tools